christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.0.2 =
+* Updated GTM implementation to bootstrap dataLayer and push the standard gtm.js event before the GTM script runs.
+* Added a GTM noscript iframe via wp_body_open so a basic container still fires when JavaScript is disabled.
+* Centralized async handling for GA4 and GTM scripts using the script_loader_tag filter so both tags consistently load with the async attribute.
+* Kept GTM staff checks and options lookup aligned with the GA4 logic so behavior stays consistent and easier to maintain.

 = 1.0.1 =
 * Updated logged in tracking logic to treat "staff" as any user who can edit posts (administrators, editors, authors, contributors) and exclude them from tracking by default.